-5.8 Chaincode for Operators
+6.8 Chaincode for Operators

-5.8.1 What is Chaincode?
+6.8.1 What is Chaincode?

-Chaincode is a program, written in Go, and eventually in other programming languages such as Java, that implements a prescribed interface.
+Chaincode is a program, written in Go, node.js, or Java that implements a prescribed interface.
 Chaincode runs in a secured Docker container isolated from the endorsing peer process.
 Chaincode initializes and manages ledger state through transactions submitted by applications.